-Of course, the most well known category is breeding tetrahydrocannabinol (THC), the chemical the produces a stoned high.
-This is the primary psychoactive chemical in cannabis and the active ingredient in marijuana.
+Of course, the most well-known category is breeding tetrahydrocannabinol (THC), the chemical that produces a stoned high.
+This is the primary psychoactive chemical in cannabis and the active ingredient in recreational marijuana.

-Hemp fiber has many qualities and benefits that make it a versatile material.
-It goes beyond its use as marijuana.
-From paper and canvas to clothing and ropes, this fiber serves various purposes.
-More and more sustainable brands are now using hemp fabric to make clothes.
+Hemp fiber, a renewable resource, has many qualities and benefits that make it versatile.
+This fiber serves various purposes, from paper and canvas to clothing, ropes, and hemp blankets.
+More and more sustainable clothing brands are now using hemp fabric to make clothes.

-People regard this fabric as one of the most sustainable clothing materials.
-Right from farming and cultivating, the hemp crop requires little water to grow.
-Also, the cultivation of hemp replenishes soil nutrients which help to improve soil health.
+People regard this fabric as one of the most sustainable fabrics.
+Hemp grows fast, and therefore it requires fewer resources.
+The hemp crop requires little water to grow from farming and cultivating.
+Also, the cultivation of organic hemp fabric replenishes soil nutrients which helps to improve soil health.

 The process of producing hemp fabric can be a labor-intensive method.
-This fast-growing crop goes through the following processes to become the fabric for clothes:
+The fast-growing hemp plant goes through the following processes to become the fabric for clothes:

 People have been cultivating hemp for thousands of years.
-The pattern of hemp cultivation for seeds is different from cultivating hemp for fiber.
-The farmers sow the seeds close together for fiber use.
-This constitutes around 300,000 plants per acre.
+The pattern of hemp cultivation for hemp seed is different from cultivating hemp for fiber.
+The farmers sow the seeds close together for fiber use at around 300,000 plants per acre.
 For seeds, this is only about 150,000 plants per acre.

 After the farmers cut the plant, they place the stem on the ground for several weeks.
 The purpose of this is to allow retting to occur.
 This is a decay method whereby the pectin, which binds the hemp fiber, decomposes.
 Alternatively, retting also occurs in water tanks to speed up the action of decay.
 Sometimes producers use additives and enzymes to speed up the procedure.

 The farmers then form the fibers into bales after separating them from the woody core.
 Afterward, they remove the fibers from the field to take them for processing into yarn.
-To make the fibers softer and boost elasticity, producers now implement chemical or mechanical processes.
+Producers now implement chemical or mechanical processes to make the fibers softer and boost elasticity.
 Alternatively, some producers just spin the fiber without processing it further.

 Machines spin and twist the fibers together to form long threads which are woven into textiles.
-At this stage, blending can occur whereby other fibers are added and mixed with the hemp.
+At this stage, blending can occur whereby other fibers are added and mixed with the hemp prior to turning them into hemp garments.
 Traditionally, producers used a hand-spinning method to achieve this.
 They used two tools which are the distaff and drop spindle.